thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 Please report the bug at our site http://bugs.phpmyfaq.de!
 Thanks a lot!

 Changes since 1.5.x:
+- added rewritten and enhanced user management
+- added rewritten and enhanced authorization management
+- added AJAX support
-- add user to a category
+- added user binding to a category
+- added glossary support
+- added possibility to delete admin log
+- added configurable visibility of new questions

 Known issues in phpMyFAQ 1.6.0:
 - some language files need an update